luylucas10/aspnet-telosys/README.md

 This bundle of templates is designed to generate a C# web MVC application with Telosys.

-This bundle provides a set of templates to generate Controllers, Models and Views.
+It provides a set of templates to generate Controllers, Models and Views.

 ## Requirements